rehosting/penguin/README.md

 After setting these values, you'll need to customize `makeuboot.py` to generate a valid uboot key-value store then customize your `pseudofile` config to pass this file through on reads of the relevant device.
-Bringing this together, you might create the file `/share/mtd.flash` with `makeuboot.py` and then pass it through to your firmware with a config with elements like this:
+Bringing this together, you might create the file `/results/mtd.flash` (abusing the shared `results` directory to share something that isn't a result) with `makeuboot.py` and then pass it through to your firmware with a config with elements like this:

 ```